Elektroarzt/simplebus2-mqtt-bridge/README.md

 ### Configuration

 A short push on the button (SW1) starts the configuration mode and the bridge opens a WiFi access point named "Config_MQTT_SimpleBus2" for 4 minutes.
 After connecting to this access point from any device, the following main menu will be shown.
 If the configured network can't be found or is out of range, the configuration mode will also be launched.
 The activated configuration mode is signaled by the LED.
+Alternatively the configuration mode can be started via MQTT.

 <img width="968" alt="WiFi manager main menu" src="https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/7d9be9a3-b389-42de-b5eb-53c7c4b0da48">